esa/pagmo/doc/sphinx/tutorials/self_adaptive_penalty.rst

 In fact, as the number of generation is governed by the meta-algorithm and that the meta-algorithm modifies the fitness of the population at each iterations, the number of generation of the algorithm must be set to 1 to work properly.
-The same comment holds for the elitism, with this algorithm, it is possible to
+The same comment holds for the elitism.

-The next step consists in creating the meta-algorithm.
+The next step consists in creating the meta-algorithm that implements the self-adaptive constraints handling technique presented.

 .. code-block:: python